 4. Ignoring "Non-Probate" Assets

 Not everything is governed by a will.
 Life insurance policies, "Payable on Death" (POD) bank accounts, and joint tenancies pass directly to the survivor.
 Always check for these first, as they provide immediate cash flow.
-Understanding Power of Attorney and Funeral rules can also help you see how authority shifts once a person passes away.
+Remember that a power of attorney ends at death, so the administrator—not the former agent—holds authority once a person passes away.

 Frequently Asked Questions